Guneev9/myBlog/content/post/state/index.md

 When	you	apply	the	Mutual	Information	score	to	small	documents,	the	results	don’t	really make	sense.
 In	particular,	here	all	our	scores	are	the	same.
 It	is	recommended	to	run	the
 PMI	scorer	with	a	minimum	frequency	of	5,	which	will	make	more	sense	on	very	large	 documents.\
 Then,I have run PMI score with a minimum frequency because it will not be useful to apply the Mutual Information score to all the bigrams as results don’t really make sense and expressions are also very infrequent, because uniquely occurring pairs of words get high scores.
 Thus, it will be good to filter it, to make sense for very heavy documents.PMI gives strange results when frequencies are very low e.g. 1-3 tokens, thus set a minimum frequency for the collocates, which takes care of most of the problem. \
-The result has given me the bigram pairs which are frequent by their associativity.

 ```{python}